Sowing the Seeds of Community Art Making

 Its surface has been covered by local artist Steph von Neugg with multiple outlines of empty circles, which the local community is invited to transform with their own creations.
 Several children busy themselves, paint brushes in hand, filling the part of the canvas they can reach with colorful marks.

 It's easy to tell the kids have an easier time letting their creativity run wild on the canvas, while the grown ups are more reserved in their art making.
 Yet everyone who is putting their mark on the painting does so with deep focus and attention to detail, their faces concentrated on the task at hand.
-They want to do a good job.

 A young man stops by the commotion on his way out of the building.
 As he’s invited to join in, he responds with hesitation that he has never painted before and wouldn’t know what to do.